John Eric Ellison, Amaranthine

 The glowing Great Beings continued their drive toward the parents.
 In the light of the weapons, they could be seen as opaque, not transparent.
 They looked like weird pictures they had seen of demons, only these were real.
 The parents shot them out of the sky with the same sweeping blasts their sons had used.
 Within seconds the backyard was cleared of threats.

 Three jet planes flew overhead.
 It was a comforting sight but did nothing to help this immediate threat.

-As they opened the basement door, they could hear all sorts of howls, shouts, screams, and bird-like hooting coming from outside the house.
+They could hear all sorts of howls, shouts, screams, and bird-like hooting coming from outside the house as they opened the basement door.
 The last parent to enter the basement saw what appeared to be a titanic bird flying past their front window, barely missing their home.
 They locked the doors, and all of them huddled together in the basement.

 * * *

 All fun and games stopped, and the incursion became the real deal.
-Flashes of light in every direction, followed by disturbances in the air and a racket that sounded like a cross between gunfire and bombs going off.
+There were flashes of light in every direction, followed by disturbances in the air and a racket that sounded like a cross between gunfire and bombs going off.
 Their appointed squad leader pointed at the sky just over the sand dune they were stealthily approaching.
 Just after one thunderously loud boom, a gargantuan pod thing hovered over the ocean in front of them.
 It opened and spilled a gelatinous mass of jellied guts, or something, out into the water they could not as yet see.
-Then the battleship sized grotesque pod blinked out and disappeared.
+Then the battleship-sized grotesque pod blinked out and disappeared.